 24. First reporting officers were responsible for ensuring that all stages of the PMDS process were completed for supervised staff, while second reporting officers were responsible for overseeing the work of first reporting officers and for ensuring PMDS was applied consistently and fairly.
 In some instances, there was a high ratio of staff members to first and second reporting officers.
 For the 2012-2013 performance cycle, one first reporting officer had 180 staff members reporting directly to him/her (three officers had over 200 staff members each in the 2011-2012 performance cycle).
 The next top 10 first reporting officers with the highest number of direct reports had 65 or more staff reporting to each of them (around 56 or more for 2011-2012).
-Similarly, the top second reporting officer had responsibility for almost 300 staff members, and the next top 10 second reporting officers had 130 or more staff members to first and second reporting officers is shown in Table 3.
-Such high ratios of staff members to first and second reporting officers might adversely impact the overall effectiveness of the PMDS, since managers may not be able to provide regular and constructive feedback to each staff member throughout the cycle.
+Similarly, the top second reporting officer had responsibility for almost 300 staff members, and the next top 10 second reporting officers had 130 or more staff members reporting to each of them, for both performance cycles.
+The breakdown of staff members to first and second reporting officers might adversely impact the overall effectiveness of the PMDS, since managers may not be able to provide regular and constructive feedback to each staff member throughout the cycle.